 Division President, National Police Credit Union

-Jim Bedinger's distinguished career includes a milestone 20-year stint with the credit union, a full-service financial institution which has been serving the financial needs of police officers and their families for nearly eight decades.
+Jim Bedinger’s distinguished career includes his ongoing 24-year run with the Credit union, a full-service financial institution which has been serving the financial needs of Police Officers and their families for over eight decades.

-National Police Credit Union is a marketing division of Chicago Patrolmen's Federal Credit Union.
-National Police Credit Union is the first and only full-service financial institution created solely for law enforcement officers and their families across the country.
-National Police Credit Union is dedicated to bringing the same robust roster of financial products, services, and educational programs to officers throughout the country that Chicago officers have enjoyed since 1938.
+A marketing division of Chicago Patrolmen’s Federal Credit Union, National Police Credit Union is the first and only full-service financial institution created solely for Law Enforcement Officers and their families across the country.
+National Police Credit Union is dedicated to bringing the same robust roster of financial products, services, and educational programs to Officers throughout the country that Chicago officers have enjoyed since 1938.
 National Police Credit Union is honored to serve members in all 50 states, as well as feature Regional Business Offices throughout the country, including in Arizona, Kentucky and Texas.

-Bedinger's career with the credit union began in April 1997 when he was hired as Data Processing Manager.
-At the time, Chicago Patrolmen's Federal Credit Union had 13,500 members, $70 million in assets, and one location.
-Bedinger was hired to help bring the credit union “full service.”
+Bedinger’s career with the Credit Union began in April 1997 when he was hired as Data Processing Manager.
+At the time, Chicago Patrolmen’s had 13,500 members, $70 million in assets, and one location.
+Bedinger was hired to help bring the Credit Union “full service.”

-Today, the credit union is truly a full-service financial institution serving over 33,000 members with $376 million in assets.
-The credit union is particularly proud of its Financial Planning and Education Center (FPEC) a hub of activity designed to help educate and empower members of all ages.
-Services include credit repair/counseling, insurance, and financial and retirement planning.
-Also housed in the FPEC is the credit union's Credit Union Service Organization (CUSO), featuring on-site mortgages through First Chicago Mortgage Services, a wholly-owned subsidiary of the credit union.
+Today, the Credit Union is truly a full-service financial institution serving over 37,000 members with $459 million in assets.
+The Credit Union is particularly proud of its Financial Planning and Education Center, a hub of activity designed to help educate and empower members of all ages.
+Services include Credit Counseling, Insurance, and Financial Planning.
+Also housed in the Financial Planning and Education Center is the Police Mortgage, LLC, a full-service wholly owned subsidiary of the Credit Union.

-About the growth of the company, Bedinger says, “It has been great to watch the credit union grow and to be able to serve so many more members.
+About the growth of the organization, Bedinger says, “It has been great to watch the Credit Union grow and be able to serve so many more members.
 In 2014 we expanded our field of membership to welcome sworn members of the Fraternal Order of Police and their families throughout the country.
 It’s very rewarding to be a part of that growth.
-My favorite thing about the credit union is the people I work with and the members we serve.
-It is satisfying to serve law enforcement professionals and their families.
-One of my proudest achievements has been being a part of the success of the credit union and knowing that we are making a difference in our members’ lives.”
+My favorite thing about the Credit union is the people I work with and the members we serve.
+It is satisfying to serve Law Enforcement professionals and their families.
+One of my proudest achievements has been being a part of the success of the Credit Union and knowing that we are making a difference in our members’ lives.”

 As a point of interest, Bedinger thought he was going to be a Meteorologist.
 However, given the prominent use of color radar as a fundamental part of the job nowadays, it is probably best he did not pursue that since he is colorblind.

-“I thoroughly enjoy traveling and seeing new places, however nothing beats a beach vacation in my opinion,” opines Bedinger.
+“I thoroughly enjoy traveling and seeing new places; however, in my opinion, nothing beats a beach vacation,” opines Bedinger.
 “My personal goal is to travel to all seven continents.
-I have been to all four in the Northern Hemisphere, now I have to eventually make it below the Equator."
+I have been to all four in the Northern Hemisphere, now I have to eventually make it below the Equator.”